LylaB/Chronolog/README.md

 - **Clock** This is a mechanism for tracking time, while by default it uses the system clock, one can also use a virtual clock for simulating scenarios, such as unit testing, benchmarking or stress-testing
 <br /> <br />
-- **Scheduler Engine** The actual core that drives the Scheduler, it handles one or multiple **Schedule Workers** which execute the actual tasks, the scheduler engine acts as the brain that schedules the tasks and allocates the tasks to a scheduler worker based on a couple of policies
+- **Scheduler Engine** The actual core that drives the Scheduler, it handles one or multiple **Schedule Workers**.
+The scheduler engine acts as the brain that schedules the tasks and allocates the tasks to a scheduler worker based on a couple of policies.
+The algorithm works by ranking each worker with a score based on the set of tags this task contains, once it scans all workers, then it chooses the one with the maximum score
+<br /> <br />
+- **Schedule Workers** These are workers which execute tasks given to them, they are separate threads, and they communicate with the Scheduler Engine.
+These workers can define tags to illustrate what they support
 <br /> <br />
 - **Schedule Worker Policies** These are specific policies for how to allocate a task to a scheduler worker, policies can be stacked with one and another for better task allocation on schedule workers.
 Policies can also be defined by the